PredictiveEcology/reproducible/cran-comments.md

-## Updated release
+## Release information

-This release fixes CRAN check problems caused by changes to GDAL/GEOS/PROJ libraries.
+This is a resubmission to restore the package to CRAN following archival due to removal of dependency package `Require`, which has now been restored to CRAN.
 See `NEWS.md` for a full list of changes.

 ## Test environments